gaurav-rattan/gaurav-rattan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My research is mainly focused on the interplay between *mathematics, algorithms and learning* in the domain of *graphs and networks*:
+My research is mainly focused on the domain of *graphs and networks*, in particular,

 * **Algorithms, Logic and Complexity** for Graphs
   * Graph Homomorphisms